AnushaSP07/ResponsiveWebPages/README.md

 # ResponsiveWebPages

-A Repository which contains Responsive web pages, committing on practice basis
+A Repository which contains Responsive web pages.
+Created to practice and learn.